Looking back at Sam Fuller’s much-misunderstood, long withdrawn study of racism and rehabilitation.

 While Julie and Carruthers agree the dog needs to be destroyed, his black partner Keys (Paul Winfield) disagrees.
 Keys is on a mission to re-educate ‘white dogs’, believing that racism is something that is learned, and so can be unlearned – this is an obsession for him, and something he presumably believes can be adapted to humans too.
 Seeing the dog as a victim, he starts to work with it, making it lose its fear and hatred of black skin.
 The question is, can you ever really unlearn hate, or will it just transfer to other targets?

 Sam Fuller’s last American film is typical of his work in many ways.
-Fuller specialised in social issue films that were shot in a no-nonsense manner, mixing melodrama, action and blunt social commentary in a way that creates both entertaining and thought-provoking cinema, and White Dog is no exception.
-He’s dealing with big heavy issues here, but does so without making the film itself overly preachy or hard going.
+Fuller specialised in social issue films that were shot in a no-nonsense manner, mixing melodrama, exploitation, action and blunt social commentary in a way that creates both entertaining and thought-provoking cinema, and White Dog is no exception.
+He’s dealing with big heavy issues here but does so without making the film itself overly preachy or hard going.
 Fuller never forgot that the best way of getting a point across was by engaging the audience, and this film – like most of his work – is first and foremost a solid piece of drama.
-Fuller doesn’t go for any sort of fancy style – in fact, his films have what you might call a TV movie look about them.
+Fuller doesn’t go for any sort of fancy style – in fact, his films generally have what you might call a TV movie look about them.
 But that’s no bad thing.
-This is efficient, first rate film making that both informs and entertains.
+This is efficient, first-rate filmmaking that both informs and entertains.

 It’s amusing to see some critics call White Dog an allegory for racism.
-There’s no allegory here – the film is upfront about what the theme is.
+I get that critics like to believe that they have uncovered some hidden subtext, but in truth, there’s no allegory here – the film is completely upfront about what the theme is.
 This is a story that says racism is a mental condition that people learn (or perhaps inherit) from others – when Julie finally meets the dog’s original owner, she screams at the two little girls he has with him to ignore anything he tells them, though you suspect it’s in vain – these kids will grow up to have racism pumped into them as relentlessly as it was pumped into the dog.
-Fuller’s ultimate message – that you might be able to break the racism, but will never get rid of the hatred – is a bleak one, but I fear it might be accurate.
+Fuller’s ultimate message – that you might be able to break the specific racism, but will never get rid of the hatred – is a bleak one, but I fear it might be accurate.

 But while the anti-racism message is hammered home, it isn’t done at the expense of entertainment.
-White Dog is a message movie, but it’s also a gripping thriller – an animal attack film as powerful as any other, with some powerfully shocking moments of violence (the dog attacks are pretty well handled).
+White Dog is a message movie, but it’s also – first and foremost – a gripping thriller, an animal attack film as powerful as any other with some powerfully shocking moments of violence (the dog attacks are pretty well handled).
 It’s also a solid drama.
-The film notably changes the story of Romain Gary’s original novel (in which the dog is reprogrammed by a black Muslim militant to hate whites), making it less nihilistic but without really softening the central idea.
-And the film certainly doesn’t have any level of cop-out at the finale.
+The film notably changes the story of Romain Gary’s original novel (in which the dog is reprogrammed by a black Muslim militant to hate whites), making it less obviously nihilistic but without really softening the central idea.
+And the film certainly doesn’t have any level of a cop-out at the finale.

 McNichol handles the role fairly well, and Ives is a lot edgier than the kindly old grandfather character he seemed to have been playing for decades.
-But it’s Winfield’s film – as the obsessed Keys, he balances his anger, his sympathy and his single minded determination to follow what we suspect is a lost cause perfectly.
-Much of the ‘message’ falls on his shoulders, and it’s delivered with an authenticity and realism that is admirable.
+But it’s Winfield’s film – as the obsessed Keys, he balances his anger, his sympathy and his single-minded determination to follow what we suspect is a lost cause perfectly.
+Much of the ‘message’ falls on his shoulders, and it’s delivered with a sense of authenticity and realism that is admirable.

-White Dog has long since been rehabilitated as a film, but as with any controversial title, the ignorance and the misinterpretation remains, albeit with people who have yet to bother to actually watch the film but who instead look at old headlines and boycotts.
-For Fuller, a director who thrived on controversy (his work included The Naked Kiss, Shock Corridor and The Klansman, after all), the attacks on this film felt painful – what could be worse, after all, than making a statement against racism and then being accused of the very thing you are condemning?
-The film’s rediscovery at least came in time for him to appreciate it before his death in 1997, and I’m sure he’d be happy to see tht it is now hailed as a classic and finally understood for what it was always meant to be.
+The narrative of White Dog feels almost like the story of what has happened to the film itself.
+It has thankfully long since been rehabilitated as a film, but as with any controversial title, the ignorance and the misinterpretation – the fear that this is a dangerous movie – remains, albeit with people who have yet to bother to actually watch the film but who instead look at old headlines and boycotts.
+For Fuller, a director who thrived on controversy (his work included extraordinary and uncompromising work like The Naked Kiss, Shock Corridor and The Klansman, after all), the attacks on this film felt painful – what could be worse, after all, than making a statement against racism and then being accused of the very thing you are condemning?
+The film’s rediscovery at least came in time for him to appreciate it before his death in 1997, and I’m sure he’d be happy to see that it is now hailed as a classic and finally understood – at least by those who are not looking to boost their own importance – for what it was always meant to be.